zerosuxx/vaultwarden-sso/SSO.md

  - `SSO_ENABLED` : Activate the SSO
  - `SSO_ONLY` : disable email+Master password authentication
  - `SSO_AUTHORITY` : the OpendID Connect Discovery endpoint of your SSO
+ 	- Should not include the `/.well-known/openid-configuration` part and no trailing `/`
+ 	- $SSO_AUTHORITY/.well-known/openid-configuration should return the a json document: https://openid.net/specs/openid-connect-discovery-1_0.html#ProviderConfigurationResponse
  - `SSO_CLIENT_ID` : Client Id
  - `SSO_CLIENT_SECRET` : Client Secret
  - `SSO_KEY_FILEPATH` : Optional public key to validate the JWT token (without it signature check will not be done).